Sab44/librehardwaremonitor-api/README.md

 This library provides a simple interface for fetching data from the API provided by the inbuilt LibreHardwareMonitor web server.

 ## Methods
-The library provides two callable methods to fetch data from your Libre Hardware Monitor instance:
+The library provides one callable method:

-* `get_data`: Returns a `LibreHardwareMonitorData` object containing all sensor data.
+* `get_data`: Returns a `LibreHardwareMonitorData` object containing main device names and all sensor data from your Libre Hardware Monitor instance.
-* `get_main_hardware_devices`: Returns a `list` containing all names of main hardware devices.

-`LibreHardwareMonitorData` has 1 property with the following structure:
+`LibreHardwareMonitorData` has 2 properties with the following structure:
 ```
 LibreHardwareMonitorData(
+    main_device_names: list[str]
+    # for example:
+    # ["AMD Ryzen 7 7800X3D", "NVIDIA GeForce RTX 4080 SUPER"]

     sensor_data: dict[str, LibreHardwareMonitorSensorData]
     # for example
     # {